v0in/QA-Test-Project/README.md

 📌 Project Overview

-The test script celtra_test.js performs automated validation of a banner ad within an iframe to ensure its correct rendering and functionality.
+The test script celtra_test.js performs automated validation of elemtns on the test page

 🛠 Tech Stack